 DHL Air UK

-DHL Air is cargo airline, wholly owned by Deutsche Post World Net.
-The airline is based at East Midlands Airport, Hounslow, UK and provides services on the group's DHL branded parcel and express network in Europe.
+DHL Air UK is cargo airline, wholly owned by Deutsche Post DHL.
+The airline is based at Nottingham East Midlands Airport, Hounslow, UK and provides services on the group's DHL branded parcel and express network in Europe.

 5 total articles